Learning Track

 name: Validate Bengal content

-entry: bengal validate --changed
+entry: bengal check --changed

 language: system